BobTheZombie/CodeX/README.md

 - `POST /api/list-files` — lists files/directories at a given path and ref.
 - `POST /api/generate-change` — fetches file contents and asks OpenAI to propose JSON-formatted changes + commit message.
 - `POST /api/apply-change` — creates a branch, commits blobs/trees for the proposed changes, and optionally opens a PR.
+- `GET/POST/DELETE /api/auth/openai-key` — check for, store, or remove an OpenAI API key for the current browser session via an HttpOnly cookie.

 ## Environment Variables